ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/querying/searching.js.markdown

 ##### When using a custom analyzer:
 ---

-When setting a [custom analyzer](../../indexes/using-analyzers#creating-custom-analyzers) in your index to tokenize field content, then when querying the index, the search terms in the query will be processed according to the custom analyzer's logic.
+* When setting a [custom analyzer](../../indexes/using-analyzers#creating-custom-analyzers) in your index to tokenize field content, then when querying the index, the search terms in the query will be processed according to the custom analyzer's logic.

-The `*` will remain in the terms if the custom analyzer allows it.
+* The `*` will remain in the terms if the custom analyzer allows it.
   It is the user’s responsibility to ensure that wildcards are not removed by the custom analyzer if they should be included in the query.

+* Note:
+  An exception to the above is when the wildcard is used as a suffix in the search term (e.g. `Fren*`).
+  In this case the wildcard will be included in the query regardless of the analyzer's logic.

 For example: